tinoh9/crack-code-rs/problem-2/README.md

 The next state is created by applying the above rules simultaneously to every cell in the current state, where births and deaths occur simultaneously.
 Given the current state of the `m x n` grid board, return the next state.

-In this problem, given an initial state compute the next state.

 ## Example

 The state on the left gives the one on the right as the next state.